SBS-rcariou/Hiring-quiz-sample-solution/README.md

 Functional and performance tests are covered by [tests](tests).
 System testing consisted in checking the installation steps on Ubuntu.

-## Limitations and optimization
-Use a _numpy_ array and the _numpy.bincount()_ operation.

-## Coding guideline
 ### Error handling
 No exception handling is used.
 Assert statements are used to validate invariants.
-They will not impact production as they could be discarded when the Python interpreter is called with the -O flag.

 ### Logging
 No logging is done.
 If needed, the internal bins structure could be inspected by placing the following line in the method